cyclops-community/ctf/README.md

 ```cpp
 x["i"] = d["i"]*(b["i"]-R["ij"]*x["j"]);
 ```
-to evalute this expression, CTF would execute the following set of loops, each in parallel,
+to evaluate this expression, CTF would execute the following set of loops, each in parallel,
 ```cpp
 double y[n];
 for (int i=0; i<n; i++){